Attainable Knowledge and Omniscience: Introduction

 \subsection{Formal Semantics of Evidence}

-To make our Grand Hotel example more formal, we need to introduce the formal semantics of evidence-based knowledge.
-Since the purpose of the pieces of evidence is to distinguish epistemic worlds, the pieces of evidence can be viewed as equivalence relations on the worlds.
+To make our Grand Hotel example more formal, we introduce the formal semantics of evidence-based knowledge.
+Since we view evidence as a way to distinguish epistemic worlds, in this paper we interpret the pieces of evidence as equivalence relations on the worlds.
 When an agent takes into account several pieces of evidence, equivalence relations corresponding to these pieces intersect to form the equivalence relation of the agent.
-In the second Grant Hotel example above, each room is in one of the three states: occupied, vacant without bedbugs, and vacant with bedbugs.
+In the second Grand Hotel example above, each room is in one of the three states: occupied, vacant without bedbugs, and vacant with bedbugs.
 An epistemic world can be described by specifying the state of each room.
 The observation that consists of examining room $r$ can distinguish two epistemic worlds in which room $r$ is in different states.
-It can not distinguish two epistemic worlds in which room $r$ is in the same state.
+It cannot distinguish two epistemic worlds in which room $r$ is in the same state.

-In other words, we assemble agent's knowledge from several pieces of evidence in exactly the same way as how distributed knowledge~\cite{fhmv95} of a group is assembled from the individual observations of the members of the group.
-Thus, the logical system developed in this article could also be used to describe two different forms of group knowledge by an infinite group of agents: modality $\Box$ represents the standard distributed knowledge by the whole group and modality $\boxdot$ represents the distributed knowledge by a finite subgroup of the whole group.
+In other words, we assemble an agent's knowledge from several pieces of evidence in a similar way as how distributed knowledge~\cite{fhmv95} of a group is assembled from the individual observations of the members of the group.
+Thus, the logical system developed in this paper could also be used to describe two different forms of group knowledge by an infinite group of agents: modality $\Box$ represents the standard distributed knowledge by the whole group and modality $\boxdot$ represents the distributed knowledge by a finite subgroup of the whole group.

-The formal evidence semantics described above is similar to the one for the budget-constrained knowledge proposed by Naumov and Tao~\cite{nt15aamas}.
-It is different from the neighbourhood semantics of evidence investigated by van Benthem and Pacuit~\cite{bp11sl}, and the probabilistic approach of Halpern and Pucella~\cite{hp06jair}.
+The formal evidence-based semantics described above is similar to the one for the budget-constrained knowledge proposed by us earlier~\cite{nt15aamas,nt17jal}.
+It is different from the neighbourhood semantics of evidence investigated by van Benthem and Pacuit~\cite{bp11sl} and the probabilistic approach of Halpern and Pucella~\cite{hp06jair}.
+It is not clear how and if the results in the current paper could be applied to these alternative semantics.